 Three Basic Economic Problems of Society

-Following are the 3 fundamental economic problems faced by all societies worldwide.
+Following figure shows the 3 fundamental economic problems faced by all societies worldwide.

 What to produce ?